rishi058/Donation-Tracker-Dummy/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for this Donation Tracker application.

+## Packages used

+-> Flutter Staggered View (Grid View)

 ## Screenshots